 Petty Cash Funds may not be established for amounts exceeding $1000 and can only be used for the purchase of miscellaneous and incidental items of small value.
-University Student Financial Services and Cashier Operations (USFSCO) advances this money at each university.
-Petty Cash Funds are subject to an audit by the Office of University Audits and/or by a representative of USFSCO at any time.
+University Bursar advances this money at each university.
+Petty Cash Funds are subject to an audit by the Office of University Audits and/or by University Bursar at any time.

 Procedure